StefanoFiumara/Dedicab-Manager/README.md

 # Dedicab Manager
-Utility to manager the stepmania installation on an ITG dedicated cabinet.
+Utility to manage a stepmania installation on an ITG dedicated cabinet.

-//TODO: Write a readme.
+### Planned Features:
+* Browse through the installed songs on a cabinet using an intuitive UI.
+* Add and Remove song packs from machine without needing to drag/drop files.
+* Automatically adds light charts to songs that don't already have them ([See here for details] (https://github.com/StefanoFiumara/Stepmania-Lights-Builder)).